pinkpixel-dev/dreamscape-ai/README.md

   - Speak naturally with the AI assistant
   - Try different voice models for varied responses
 - **Research Tool**: Access the research tool at `/public/research.html`
-  - Enter a research topic to generate a comprehensive document
+  - Enter a research topic to start a conversation with the AI assistant
+  - Provide additional context when prompted to optimize your research
   - Select research tier (quick, extended, deep) for varying levels of detail
-  - View sources used in the research
+  - View sources used in the research with categorization
-  - Download or copy generated documents
+  - Download or copy generated documents with proper formatting and citations

 ## 📦 Deployment